 - When creating a Secret, you specify the data and/or stringData fields.
 The values for all the data field keys must be base64-encoded strings.
 Suppose you don’t want to convert to base64.
 In that case, you can choose to specify the stringData field instead, which accepts arbitrary strings as values.

-- When creating Secrets, you are limited to a size of 1MB per Secret.
-This is to discourage the creation of very large secrets that could exhaust the kube-apiserver and kubelet memory.
+- When creating Secrets, you are limited to 1MB per Secret.
+This is to discourage the creation of very large Secrets that could exhaust the kube-apiserver and kubelet memory.

 - Also, when creating Secrets, you can mark them as immutable with immutable: true.
 Preventing changes to the Secret data after creation.
 Marking a Secret as immutable protects from accidental or unwanted updates that could cause application outages.